-However, physical observation on how patients behave after being diagnosed with conditions that trigger oxalate sensitivity due to higher levels of it in the body, confirms there is a close association between oxalates and frequent urination.
+However, physical observation on how patients behave after being diagnosed with conditions that trigger oxalate sensitivity, due to higher levels of it in the body, confirm there is a clear string attaching oxalates and frequent urination.

-It’s a mechanism by the body to flush out toxic products through excretion, talking of processes like sweating, urination, and defecation.
+Passing urine is the mechanism by which the body flushes out toxic products, similar to sweating and passing out stool.
 In other words, this is how your body flushes out oxalates and such like minerals.

 Certain Foods Cause Frequent Urination